bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.md

 ### Replace a file in the catalogue Data Store

-+ Notes:
++ Requirement:
-    - Do not upload a file from within an already zipped folder as the nature of windowns will add a number, e.g., 1 or seen as [1], to the end of the file name.
+    - Zipped folders can be uploaded but do not upload a file from within an already zipped folder.

 1. Once in edit mode of the resouce
 1. Click on the **File** circle